TECOLOGYxyz/FlowerTracking/text/ManuscriptDraft.md

 ## Tracking

-We ran our tracking algorithm on 3xxx combination of the three parameters.
+We applied our tracking algorithm on 3179 combinations of the three parameters.
 Using the parameters increased the performance of the tracking substantially.
 Our steps in parameter values were crude, however, and it is very likely that finer steps in these values would identify combinations that produce even better results.
 Here we do not perform this analysis, however, as our goal is to show that the parameters can be used for optimizing tracking performance in general.

+We have demonstrated that our tracking algorithm with the three tracking parameters and the subsequent filtering algorithm can substantially increase accuracy of the tracking of flowers despite the fact that they break the assumptions of general tracking methods.

+In a naive setting, a priori knowledge about which settings to use is not available.

+As with any tracking method, accuracy can only be assessed based on visual ... or more ... based on a subsample of tracks for whih a ground truth exists.

+We recommend to perform a parameter test as demonstrated here on subset of ground truth tracks to derive optimal parameters for application of the method in a new setting.

 Depending on the nature of the objects being tracked and the complexity of the scene, the user parameters can be estimated from visual examination of the tracking results.
 Often it may be preferable to manually annotate a subset of the objects in the image series and derive a set of user parameters from these results.